zalando/beard/README.md

 - [Quick Reference](https://danpersa.gitbooks.io/beard/content/chapter-5-quick-reference.html): with details and code on interpolation, comment statements, block statements, yield statements, and more

 You can contribute to this documentation [here](https://github.com/danpersa/beard-book).

+## Performance Tests

+Here is how to run them:
+    sbt "testOnly de.zalando.beard.performance.JadeBenchmark"

 ## Contributing/TODO List